-During the session we will have accumulated a range of statistical information captured in photographic form.
-Your challenge is to analyse, present and conclude a range and/or sample of information based on the data collated.
+How to analyse, present and conclude a range and/or sample of information based on collated data.

 Firstly, the group had to brainstorm, collate and edit a set of questions required for this activity.
 The final list of questions had 5 categories with about 10 questions each resulting in a total of 50+ questions.